nic-lan/rplate/README.md

 Rplate is an opinionated template generator for ruby entities.

+It is tested to work on ruby 2.4+ in ubuntu and macosx platforms.

 ###### Note

 To take full advantage of rplate features your naming conventions must follow the [zeitwerk filestructure](https://github.com/fxn/zeitwerk#file-structure).